- Home

 Risk Education

-We not only provide risk management and compliance training when executives and employees join the company but also conduct e-learning for all Group executives and employees every year to enhance the risk sensitivity of Sumitomo Forestry Group executives and solidify it in our corporate culture.
+We not only provide risk management and compliance training when Executive Officers and employees join the Company but also conduct e-learning for all Group Executive Officers and employees every year to enhance the risk sensitivity of Sumitomo Forestry Group Executive Officers and solidify it in our corporate culture.

 Furthermore, the structure is organized so that, by sharing information with the public relations departments, important situations are disclosed to stakeholders properly and in a timely manner.